The Phoenix (Fall Out Boy song): Composition

 The song was inspired by Soviet Russian composer Dmitri Shostakovich and drum loops, both of which Stump was interested in at one point in the recording process.
 While listening to the fourth movement (Allegro non troppo) of Shostakovich's Symphony No. 7, Stump became entranced by a certain string moment and proceeded to build an entirely new song influenced by it.
 The same orchestral snippet was employed as a sample by German hip-hop artist Peter Fox in his 2008 single Alles neu.
 The tempo of the song is 138 BPM, and it is written in the key of E minor.

 Music video

 "The Phoenix" is the second of eleven videos in The Young Blood Chronicles series.
 This video follows that of "My Songs Know What You Did in the Dark (Light Em Up)" and precedes "Young Volcanoes."

 Video synopsis

-A steel brief case with glowing contents is delivered to Fall Out Boy.
-Trohman handcuffs Stump's hands to the case and he heads out.
-As he walks down the street looking for predators, a boy on a bicycle approaches him.
-As he is staring at the bicycle boy a hooded woman sneaks up behind him, then tases and kidnaps him.
-They bring him to a dark room with vixens.
-The vixens torture him in various ways then chop off his hand and have the boy deliver it to Wentz while at his girlfriend's house.
-Finding the chopped hand in the bag, Wentz frees a falcon on a rooftop.
-Nearby band member Hurley sees it right before getting kidnapped by vixens in a parking lot via truck, and Trohman gets kidnapped in a gas station.
-Wentz gets kidnapped on the rooftop.
-Meanwhile, the vixens continue to torture Stump by laying him on a flatbed while sticking probes into his body and removing some of his organs.
-Stump is then strapped to a chair following the next video, "Young Volcanoes."
-The screen blanks out after Stump snaps.
+The music video depicts macabre action scenes of kidnapping, torture, and severing of a hand.